 Saturday Sweets: Grandma's Buttermilk Pie RECIPE

 This week’s Saturday Sweets is dedicated to the SWEETEST woman I’ve ever known – my grandma!
-She passed away last week after living 86 years of a wonderful life.
-While I’m incredibly heartbroken, I’ve found comfort in raiding her recipe box and making one of her favorite recipes to share with you.
+She passed away in 2016 after living 86 years of a wonderful life.
+While I’m still incredibly heartbroken, I’ve found comfort in raiding her recipe box and making one of her favorite recipes to share with you.

 I’ve always said I was blessed with my grandpa’s pretty hazel eyes and my grandma’s sweet tooth.
 Some of my first memories took place in my grandma’s kitchen making brownies – even when I was too little to reach the counter she was prepared with a mixing bowl and a spoon for me on the floor so I was sure to never miss a beat.
 As I got older and we would often go out to eat, she would remind me during our entrees to slow down if I was getting full.
 In her words, “you can always box that up and take it home – you HAVE leave room for dessert!”

 There’s something extra special about handwritten recipes on index cards faded with splashes of ingredients and love.
 This buttermilk pie is an old family recipe that I remember eating countless times as a kid.
 They say it came from the kitchen of a famous chef many generations ago, but no one is really sure of its origin.
 Either way it is simple and delicious.
 The best part is a baker of any skillset (or even lacking skills) can handle this recipe!
 Grandma’s recipe card is VERY condensed when it comes to the directions: “Fold in egg whites last” is as far as it goes – but don’t worry, I’ll break it down for you!
 Another fun fact: this recipe makes TWO pies!
 One for you and one to share, or not….

 · 2 sticks butter, melted

 · 3 cups sugar (I know it sounds like a lot, but remember it’s two pies!)